Migrating data from MySQL® to YDB

 -

-Managed Service for MySQL® cluster fee: Covers the use of computational resources allocated to hosts and disk storage (see Managed Service for MySQL® pricing).
+Managed Service for MySQL® cluster: Computing resources allocated to hosts, storage and backup size (see Managed Service for MySQL® pricing).

 -